Shark Conservation in the United States and Abroad

 In the United States, federal law prohibits “shark finning,” a process of removing shark fins at sea and discarding the rest of the shark.
 This practice has been prohibited by federal law since 2000, but shark conservation was further strengthened in 2010 when Congress passed the Shark Conservation Act.
 The Shark Conservation Act requires that all sharks in the United States, with one exception, be brought to shore with their fins naturally attached.

-In May 2013, NOAA Fisheries published a proposed rule to implement the domestic provisions of the Shark Conservation Act.
-The proposed rule, which mirrors the language in the Shark Conservation Act, prohibits any person from removing shark fins at sea, possessing shark fins on board a fishing vessel unless they are naturally attached, transferring or receiving shark fins from one vessel to another at sea unless the fins are naturally attached, landing shark fins unless they are naturally attached, landing sharks without their fins naturally attached, or possessing, purchasing, or selling shark fins or shark carcasses taken, transferred, landed, or possessed in violation of the regulations.
+In June 2016, NOAA Fisheries published a final rule to implement the domestic provisions of the Shark Conservation Act.
+The final rule, which mirrors the language in the Shark Conservation Act, prohibits any person from removing shark fins at sea or possessing, transferring, or landing shark fins unless they are naturally attached to the corresponding carcass.
+This rule brings U.S. domestic shark fisheries into compliance with the requirements of the Shark Conservation Act of 2010.

-2013 is marked by a historic conservation milestone for sharks globally.
-At this year’s Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Conference of the Parties meeting in Bangkok, countries agreed to increase protection for five commercially-exploited species of sharks.
+2013 was marked by a historic conservation milestone for sharks globally.
+At the 2013 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Conference of the Parties meeting in Bangkok, countries agreed to increase protection for five commercially-exploited species of sharks.
 NOAA Fisheries played a key role in the development and adoption of these proposals.
 Read more…

 Sustainably Managing U.S. Shark Populations

-NOAA Fisheries manages the commercial and recreational shark fisheries in the Atlantic Ocean and Gulf of Mexico and works with the regional fishery management councils to conserve and sustainably manage sharks in the Pacific Ocean.
+NOAA Fisheries works with U.S. regional fishery management councils, commercial and recreational fishermen, academics, environmentalists, and others to conserve and sustainably manage domestic shark fisheres in both the Atlantic Ocean, including Gulf of Mexico and Carribean Sea, and the Pacific Ocean.
 By conducting research, assessing stocks, working with U.S. fishermen, and implementing restrictions when necessary, NOAA Fisheries sustainably manages shark populations.
-For overfished shark stocks, NOAA Fisheries applies management measures to rebuild the stock to a healthy level.
+For overfished shark stocks, NOAA Fisheries applies management measures to rebuild the stock.
 Sustainably managed shark fisheries provide opportunities for both commercial and recreational fishermen.